arthurgonze/Zelda-Like/README.md

 Zelda Like
-This is a top-dow 2D pixel art adventure game done in Unity.
+This is a top-down 2D pixel art adventure game done in Unity.
 Some of the systems implemented for this game were:
 - Saving
 - Menu Navigation
 - Cinematics